matsengrp/cft/README.md

 * This file can either be in `.yaml` format (shown above), or `.json`.
 * You may specify a `meta` attribute within a particular sample with keys from `[isotype, locus, shorthand, species, subject, timepoint]`.
 * If a sample has multiple unseeded partis runs, these can be nested within an `other-partitions` key, much as `seeds` are specified
+* A functional example is found in `test.yaml`, which is run by default by scons if --infiles is not set

 A more fleshed out example, as well as json examples, and python snippets can be seen [on the wiki](https://github.com/matsengrp/cft/wiki).